-Unless you are issued a permit for scientific research, you may not collect any artifacts--ancient or historical--on federal or state lands.
-This includes arrowheads, pottery, pot shards, old bottles, pieces of equipment, and buildings.
+Artifacts are items left from human civilizations of the past.
+They include arrowheads, pottery, pot shards, old bottles, pieces of equipment, and buildings.
 These items are part of our national heritage and researchers are still learning much from them.
-Human burial remains on both public and private land are protected from collection by federal and Alaska state law.

 What can I do to help?